joelpick/measuRe/README.md

 **Prev**: Previous image in folder.

-**Next**: Next image in folder, when the image is the last in the list, the application will close.
+**Next**: Next image in folder.
+When the image is the last in the list, the application will close.

-**Add**: Allows for mesuring of more than one object per image.
+**Add**: Allows for measuring of more than one object per image.

 **Zoom**: Zoom in on a part of image by clicking the Zoom button and then the top left and bottom right around the point of interest.

-**Zoom Out**: Zooms the image out to the original size.
+**Zoom Out**: Return the image to the original size pre-zoom.

 **Delete Item**: Allows for removal of one object.